 \subsection{Main Contributions}

-In this subsection we report the numerical improvements that have been achieved by using, for our particular case, gray-scale images instead of RGB images.
+Here we report the improvements achieved by using, for our particular case, gray-scale instead of RGB images.
 We also show how the error drops down when using a generator $G$ that learns a mapping from observed image $x$ and binary mask $m$ to $y$, $G$:~$ \lbrace x,m \rbrace \rightarrow y $, instead of a mapping from image $x$ to $y$, $G$:~$ x \rightarrow y $.
-Furthermore, we report how conditioning the discriminator on both the input and the binary mask $D(x,m,y)$, instead of on only the input $D(x,y)$, helps getting better results.
-These results are shown in Table~\ref{tab:variants}.
+Furthermore, we report how conditioning the discriminator on both the input and the binary mask $D(x,m,y)$, instead of on only the input $D(x,y)$, helps getting better results, see Table~\ref{tab:variants}.

-As mentioned in the work of Yu \textit{et~al.}~\mbox{\cite{yu2018generative}}, there is no good numerical metric to evaluate image inpainting results due to the existence of many possible solutions.
-Nevertheless, we follow previous image inpainting works and report $\mathcal{L}_1$ error.
-Using RGB images usually leads to obtaining inpainting efforts on areas that are colorful such as cars, but also road signals and traffic lights, that we certainly want to keep untouched.
-We see that the main improvement carried out by working in gray scale is in the unmasked areas $\mathcal{L}_{1no\_mask}$.
-By using the mask to train both the generator $G$ and the discriminator $D$, we obtain a more accurate static-to-dynamic translation in the masked areas $\mathcal{L}_{1mask}$, as well as in the unmasked ones.
-Results reported from now on within the text are obtained with the generator $G(x,m)$ and the discriminator $D(x,m,y)$, \textit{i.e.}, with mGANs.
+The existence of many possible solutions renders difficult to define a metric to evaluate image inpainting~\cite{yu2018generative}.
+Nevertheless, we follow previous works and report the $L1$ error.
+Using RGB images usually leads to obtaining inpainting efforts on colorful areas such as cars, but also road signals and traffic lights, that we certainly want to keep untouched.
+The main improvement carried out by working in gray scale is in the unmasked areas $L1_{out}$.
+By using the mask to train both the generator $G$ and the discriminator $D$, we obtain a more accurate static-to-dynamic translation in both the masked ($L1_{in}$) and unmasked regions.
+Results reported from now on are obtained with $G(x,m)$ and $D(x,m,y)$, \textit{i.e.}, mGANs.